-Why we need cross domain tracking?
+Why do we need cross-domain tracking?

-What is required to enable cross domain tracking?
+What is required to enable cross-domain tracking?

-- Use _setDomainName “none” – to enable cookie information to be passed across all domains, subdomains and 3rd party domains.
+- Use _setDomainName “none” – to enable cookie information to be passed across all domains, subdomains, and 3rd party domains.

-- We require all links and forms which are interconnected to main domain/sub-domain or 3rd party domain appended with _link() or _linkByPost() function
+- We require all links and forms which are interconnected to the main domain/sub-domain or 3rd party domain appended with _link() or _linkByPost() function

-Above steps would enable you to setup your Google Analytics for Multiple domain’s & Across different subdomain’s tracking under one UA id (UA-XXXXX-XX)
+Above steps would enable you to set up your Google Analytics for Multiple domains & Across different subdomains tracking under one UA id (UA-XXXXX-XX)

-Automated cross domain/Multiple domain tracking for Google Analytics
+Automated cross-domain/Multiple domain tracking for Google Analytics

-Now, we have come up with automated process to enable passing cookie information to all such links and forms which are external domains i.e. sub-domains or 3rd party domains.
+Now, we have come up with an automated process to enable passing cookie information to all such links and forms which are external domains i.e. sub-domains or 3rd party domains.

-Here’s the 3 simple steps that you’ll need to do.
+Here are the 3 simple steps that you’ll need to do.

 - Include default Google Analytics asynchronous tracking code with _setDomainName “none” and _setAllowLinker “true”